KnowageLabs/Knowage-Documentation/index.rst

 Welcome to Knowage's official documentation
 ______________________________________________

-Knowage is the professional open source suite for modern business analytics over traditional sources and big data systems.
-Knowage is the new brand for SpagoBI project: this new brand marks the value of the well-known open source business intelligence suite after significant functional and technological transformations and a new offering model.
-The suite is composed of several modules, each one conceived for a specific analytical domain.
-They can be used individually as complete solution for a certain task, or combined with one another to ensure full coverage of user’ requirements.
+KNOWAGE is the professional open source suite for modern business analytics over traditional sources and big data systems.
+KNOWAGE is the new brand for SpagoBI project: this new brand marks the value of the well-known open source business intelligence suite after significant functional and technological transformations and a new offering model.
+The suite is composed of two main modules and four different plug-ins, each one conceived for a specific analytical domain.

-The sub-products of the suite are:
+The two modules are:

-- BD (big data), to analyse data stored on big data clusters or NoSQL databases
+- ER (enterprise reporting), to produce and distribute static reports
 - SI (smart intelligence), the usual business intelligence on structured data, but more oriented to self-service capabilities and agile prototyping

-- ER (enterprise reporting), to produce and distribute static reports
+The four plug-ins that can added to Smart Intelligence module are:

+- SD (smart data), to combine Solr index with other data sources and provide faceted views and full text search
-- LI (location intelligence), to relate business data with spatial or geographical information
+- LI (location intelligence), to handle spatial data providing multi-layer maps where geographic information joins traditional data shown by other standard widgets
-- PM (performance management), to manage KPIs and organize scorecards
+- PM (performance management), to define KPIs with thresholds, schedule their evaluation and publish them natively in a widget
-- PA (predictive analysis), for more advanced analyses
+- CA (custom analytics), to add what-if capabilities e take full advantage of R/python embedding possibilities

-Knowage supports a modern vision of the data analytics, providing new self-service capabilities that give autonomy to the end-user, now able to build his own analysis and explore his own data space, also combining data that come from different sources.
-If this is your first contact with Knowage, it is highly recommended to have a look at the `website`_.
+KNOWAGE supports a modern vision of the data analytics, providing new self-service capabilities that give autonomy to the end-user, now able to build his own analysis and explore his own data space, also combining data that come from different sources.
+If this is your first contact with KNOWAGE, it is highly recommended to have a look at the `website`_.

-Knowage source code repository is available on GitHub!
+KNOWAGE source code repository is available on GitHub!
 Visit the `repository`_.

 .. _website: https://www.knowage-suite.com
 .. _repository: https://github.com/KnowageLabs/Knowage-Server